hzqst/MetaHookSv/CaptionMod.md

 `cap_netmessage` : To enable or disable CaptionMod's `__NETMESSAGE__` HUD TextMessage translation.

 `cap_max_distance` : Ignore sound or sentences (which are supposed to play subtitles) whose speaker is too far away from this distance.
+This cvar is not going to work with SvEngine because of missing sound source information in `ScClient_FindSoundEx`.

+`cap_min_avol` : Ignore sound or sentences (which are supposed to play subtitles) which plays with volume smaller than this value.
+This cvar is not going to work with SvEngine because of missing sound source information in `ScClient_FindSoundEx`.

 `cap_debug` : To output debug message when there is a HUD TextMessage or sound playing.